- Home >

 In an effort to further expand the positive impact of the investment portfolio, from FY2022, investments that require the identification and measurement of impact due to the characteristics of the investment product will also be included in “impact investments” and impacts will be monitored.

-We also will measure the social impact of ESG-themed investments and encourage investees to disclose their impact through engagement with investee organizations.
+We also will measure the social impact of sustainability thematic investments and encourage investees to disclose their impact through engagement with investee organizations.

 Promotion of Investments to Solve Social Issues